dotnet/source-build/Documentation/planning/arcade-powered-source-build/README.md

 [incremental-official.md]: incremental-official.md
 [source-build-in-pipeline.md]: source-build-in-pipeline.md
 [speculative-build.md]: speculative-build.md
+[intermediate nupkgs]: intermediate-nupkg.md

 ---

 ## Revisions:

+**2021-02-11** dagood
+Added a plan to use "supplemental intermediate nupkgs" to handle situations where the [intermediate nupkgs] are too large to publish to Azure DevOps.

 **2020-07-15** dagood
 Removed the plan to test every added intermediate nupkg all the way downstream